 AWL bags (early 1980s) usually will have:

-1986, the red, white and blue tags were sewn as tabs inside the bag in conjunction
+the mid to late 1980s red, white and blue tags were sewn inside the bag in conjunction

 a registration number on the back.See further notes about this tag below.